adizenless/adizenless/README.md

 # Adi's GitHub Profile

 ## Welcome to my GitHub profile!
-I'm a passionate developer with a focus on [your areas of expertise, e.g., web development, mobile apps, data science].
+### I'm a passionate developer with a focus on web development.

 📫 Contact
 Let's connect and collaborate!
 You can reach me via: